Support During Chemotherapy

 Overall, the evidence suggests that acupuncture may offer emotional or physical support for some individuals undergoing chemotherapy, particularly around nausea.
 However, effects differ from person to person, and acupuncture should always be used as a complementary therapy alongside medical treatment, not a replacement for it.

-Important Note:
+Important note:

-Acupuncture is offered here as a holistic and complementary therapy, drawing on Five-Element principles and traditional Chinese medicine theory.
+Acupuncture is offered here as a holistic and complementary therapy, drawing on Five-Element principles and informed by traditional Chinese medicine.
 Many people find it supportive, although responses vary and outcomes cannot be guaranteed.
+Claims about potential benefits depend on the condition and the quality of available research.

-Evidence from observational studies and systematic reviews — including references from organisations such as the World Health Organization (WHO) and, where relevant, the National Institute for Health and Care Excellence (NICE) — suggests that acupuncture may be used to support wellbeing and certain symptoms.
+Evidence from observational studies and systematic reviews — including guidance from organisations such as the World Health Organization (WHO) and, where relevant, the National Institute for Health and Care Excellence (NICE) — suggests that acupuncture may support wellbeing and help with certain symptoms.
 However, it should not be considered a replacement for medical diagnosis or treatment.

 Each treatment is tailored to the individual, and experiences differ from person to person.
 If you have a medical condition or are under the care of a GP or specialist, please continue with your prescribed treatment plan.
 Acupuncture can be used alongside medical care, and it is advisable to discuss any changes with your healthcare provider.